Esteph27/wedding-website/README.md

 - **Bootstrap**: Used for page tabs and accordions.

+- **Favicon**: Added to improve site identification in browser tabs and bookmarks.

 - **JavaScript**: Used for client-side interactivity and form validation.

 - **Formspree**: Used for RSVP form integration.